I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 As mentioned earlier, Aponogeton Crispus requires a good amount of nutrients for its proper growth.

-Ideally, you should plant it in a nutrient-rich substrate but there are some people who you have successfully kept it in a sand substrate.
+Ideally, you should plant it in a nutrient-rich substrate, but there are some people who have successfully kept it in a sand substrate.

-You can burry these rhizomes in the sand substrate.
+You can bury these rhizomes in the sand substrate.

 Fertilization requirements